Ria424/developers-animatesdk-docs/Timeline_object/Timeline28.md

 #### Description

-Method; inserts the specified number of frames at the specified index.
+Method; Inserts the specified number of frames at the specified index.
 If no parameters are specified, this method works as follows:

 - If one or more frames are selected, the method inserts the selected number of frames at the location of the first selected frame in the current layer.
 That is, if frames 6 through 10 are selected (a total of five frames), the method adds five frames at Frame 6 in the layer containing the selected frames.